What Does Statehood Mean For Jammu And Kashmir? Delhi Style Governance Or Full-Fledged State

-Article 370, which has partially been abrogated, privileged Jammu and Kashmir with special treatment till August 5, 2019, when the Central Government moved a resolution in the Parliament to end the special treatment of Jammu and Kashmir.
+Article 370, which privileged Jammu and Kashmir, has partially been abrogated after the Central Government moved a resolution in the Parliament on August 5, 2019, to end the special treatment given to Jammu and Kashmir.
 The motion was passed, with a separate act bifurcating the state into two different Union Territories – Jammu and Kashmir and Ladakh.

 As August 5 marks the anniversary of the abrogation of Article 370, leaders from Jammu and Kashmir again raised their voices for the restoration of the statehood for Jammu and Kashmir.